bit-broker/website/content/en/docs/contributor/records.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 All API calls in BitBroker require [authorization](/docs/api-conventions/authorization/).
-The sample calls below contain a placeholder string where you should insert your [contributor API token](/docs/api-conventions/authorization/#obtaining-a-contributor-token).
-This key should have been provided to you by the coordinator user who created your data connector within BitBroker.
+The sample calls below contain a placeholder string where you should insert your [contributor API authorization token](/docs/api-conventions/authorization/#obtaining-a-contributor-token).
+This authorization token should have been provided to you by the coordinator user who created your data connector within BitBroker.
 {{% /alert %}}

 {{% alert color="primary" %}}